dhjwang/AgoraMarketAnalysis/README.md

 # AgoraMarketAnalysis
-An analysis of the vendors on the Agora Darkweb market.
+An analysis of the vendors on the Agora Dark Web market.
+David Wang, Andy Alba, Andy Garcia, Jiemin Huang